-DRIVER IMPLICATIONS Real-time and data-rich services provide new benefits and capabilities.
-The development of new technologies, such as real-time payments and data-rich messaging formats like ISO20022, gives customers access to a greater-than-ever range of reporting and analytics on their real-time financial positioning.
+Driver Implications Real-time and data-rich services provide new benefits and capabilities The development of new technologies, such as real-time payments and data-rich messaging formats like ISO20022, gives customers access to a greater-thanever range of reporting and analytics on their real-time financial positioning.
 Moreover, this access is being broadened by the potential for further innovations in forecasting and "recommended next steps" capabilities.
 Data is also becoming ever more interconnected through APIs and open banking initiatives.
-Customers increasingly expect to be able to access their financial services data, and even initiate transactions, in a range of third-party platforms.
-These include personal financial management (PFM) tools for consumers and back-office commercial accounting and enterprise resource planning (ERP) systems for businesses.
-As a result, FIs must find ways to aggregate, access, and leverage disparate data, as well as integrate with an evergrowing number of third-party products and services.
-Product and provider diversification is increasing competition in all segments.
-No corner of financial services has been untouched by new market entrants.
-These new entrants-including neobanks, emerging fintechs, and nontraditional players such as e-retailers, telecoms, and equipment manufacturers-increase the range of options available to end users.
+Customers increasingly expect to be able to access their financial services data and initiate transactions in a range of third-party platforms.
+These include personal financial management tools for consumers and back-office commercial accounting and enterprise resource planning (ERP) systems for businesses.
+As a result, FIs must find ways to aggregate, access, and leverage disparate data and integrate with an ever-growing number of third-party products and services.
+Product and provider diversification is increasing competition in all segments No corner of financial services has been untouched by new market entrants.
+These new entrants-including neobanks, emerging fintechs, and nontraditional players such as e-retailers, telecoms, and equipment manufacturers-increase the options available to end users.
 Additionally, product diversification is increasing.
 End users face a growing array of available products and services, ranging from new payment tools to more targeted or uniquely structured insurance or investment products.
 Increasing levels of competition will only fuel further diversification and choice.
 Even where emerging fintechs or other organizations hold a small market share, they frequently take a more advanced approach to the customer experience, setting the bar higher for all Fls.
 As a result, Fls are driven to diversify and differentiate their offerings.

-DRIVER IMPLICATIONS Regulatory activity is opening the path for further competition in financial services.
-All regions have seen intense activity from financial service regulators in recent years.
+Regulatory activity is opening the path for further competition in financial services All regions have seen intense activity from financial service regulators in recent years.
 This includes pushing the development of new technologies, such as real-time payments and open banking across the U.K. and Europe.
 The U.S. is also facing significant pressure from organizations like the Consumer Finance Protection Bureau (CFPB) focused on compliance and security considerations.
-Many of these regulators aim to increase market access safely for new entrants and increase overall levels of competition, while ensuring market safety and stability.
-While existing FIs have no choice but to comply with regulatory prerogatives, they nonetheless must find a competitive differentiator to help offset the often-significant compliance costs.
-Market volatility is increasing the willingness to try new financial products and services.
-The COVID-19 pandemic accelerated existing trends toward newer, more advanced financial products and services.
-Many consumers and organizations suddenly needed remote access to digital financial services and tools during the pandemic lockdowns, and this experience only broadened their willingness to work with new providers and payment tools.
-Future market volatility, such as inflation or economic slowdowns, will likewise drive many end users to seek out new solutions and companies that can better meet their immediate needs.
+Many of these regulators aim to increase market access safely

+Driver Implications for new entrants and increase overall levels of competition while ensuring market safety and stability.
+Existing FIs have no choice but to comply with regulatory prerogatives but must find a competitive differentiator to help offset the often-significant compliance costs.
+Market volatility is increasing the willingness to try new financial products and services The COVID-19 pandemic accelerated trends toward newer, more advanced financial products and services.
+Many consumers and organizations suddenly needed remote access to digital financial services and tools during the pandemic lockdowns.
+This experience broadened their willingness to work with new providers and payment tools.
+Future market volatility, such as inflation or economic slowdowns, will drive many end users to seek new solutions and companies that can better meet their immediate needs.